Pakistan Islamist accuses Obama of religious war on Muslims

 U.S., INDIA WANT PAKISTAN TO DETAIN SAEED

 India is furious that Pakistan has not detained Saeed since it handed over evidence against him to Islamabad.
-Washington has offered a reward of $10 million for information leading to Saeed's capture.
+Washington has offered a reward of $10 million (6.1 million pounds) for information leading to Saeed's capture.

 Saeed founded Lashkar-e-Taiba (LeT) in the 1990s, the militant group which India blames for the rampage in Mumbai, where six Americans were among the dead.